paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-21a-privacy-protection.md

   (B) there is reason to believe that the delay in an investigation or trial occasioned by further proceedings relating to the subpena would threaten the interests of justice.

-**(c) Objections to court ordered subpoenas; affidavits** In the event a search warrant is sought pursuant to paragraph (4)(B) of subsection (b) of this section, the person possessing the materials shall be afforded adequate opportunity to submit an affidavit setting forth the basis for any contention that the materials sought are not subject to seizure.
+**(c) Objections to court ordered subpoenas; affidavits** In the event a search warrant is sought pursuant to paragraph (4)(B) of subsection (b), the person possessing the materials shall be afforded adequate opportunity to submit an affidavit setting forth the basis for any contention that the materials sought are not subject to seizure.

 ### Statutory Notes